Background

 Solution

-- Manages the distribution of a weekly e-newsletter to all residents outlining the demolition/construction timetable for the forthcoming week.
-This advance notice of noise, dust and disruption is designed to keep complaints to a minimum and has been well received to date, reducing the volume of telephone calls received by the client.
+- Managed the distribution of a weekly e-newsletter to all residents outlining the demolition/construction timetable for the forthcoming week.
+This advance notice of noise, dust and disruption is designed to keep complaints to a minimum and was well received to date, reducing the volume of telephone calls received by the client.

-- Co-ordinates and manages a monthly Community Working Group Meeting (CWG) to provide a Steering Group mechanism for key residents and other interested parties during the demolition and construction process.
-Agendas are circulated by SP Broadway in advance and Minutes are hosted on the project website.
+- Co-ordinated and managed a monthly Community Working Group Meeting (CWG) to provide a Steering Group mechanism for key residents and other interested parties during the demolition and construction process.
+Agendas were circulated by SP Broadway in advance and Minutes were hosted on the project website.

-- Manages a tri-monthly Community Liaison Group (CLG) to provide a liaison mechanism for local residents and other interested parties who are less interested in project detail but still want to be kept informed of key project milestones.
-Agendas are circulated by SP Broadway in advance and Minutes are hosted on the project website.
+- Managed a tri-monthly Community Liaison Group (CLG) to provide a liaison mechanism for local residents and other interested parties who were less interested in project detail but still wanted to be kept informed of key project milestones.
+Agendas were circulated by SP Broadway in advance and Minutes were hosted on the project website.

-- Organises and attends additional meetings with residents and stakeholders as particular issues develop.
+- Organised and attended additional meetings with residents and stakeholders as particular issues developed.

-- Manages key community and project team contact databases.
+- Managed key community and project team contact databases.

 Result